howtographql/howtographql/content/backend/graphql-js/4-signup-and-login.md

 </Instruction>

-Here's what's happening in this function: You first use the `email` that was provided as an input argument to the `login` mutation to try and retrieve a `User` node from the Graphcool database service.
+Here's what's happening in this function: You first use the `email` that was provided as an input argument to the `login` mutation to try and retrieve a `User` node from the Prisma database service.
 If this is not successful, you return an error indicating that a `User` with the provided `email` does not exist.
 If it does exist and was succesfully retrieved from the database, you're using `bcryptjs` to compare the password hashes.
 If the comparison fails, you're again returning an error.
 This time indicating that the provided password is invalid.
 Finally, if the password check succeeds, you're again generating an authentication `token` and return it along with the `user` object (as required by the `AuthPayload` type in your application schema).

 The last thing you need to do is export the `login` function from `Mutation.js`.